Chapter 3 of 9

 • "What happened after that?"

 These ask about real past behavior.
-People can't lie about what they've actually done.
+People can't lie about what they've actually done -- or at least, their lies are much easier to detect when they have to provide specifics.

 The Mom Test